 - The Archaeological Museum of Patras

-- The Cathedral of Agios Andreas
+- The Cathedral of Agios Andreas (Saint Andrew)

 - The Turkish hot baths (hammam)

-- The lighthouse of Patras
+- The Patras Lighthouse

-- The Mycenaean Park of Patras in Voudeni
+- The Mycenaean Cemetery of Voudeni

 The region of Achaia is also ideal for outdoor activities.
 You can try water sports or head to the mountains for skiing, trekking and cycling.
 If you’re into rowing and hiking, we recommend that you visit Lake Tsivlou in Akrata.
 If you’re a skiing enthusiast, then visit the town of Kalavryta or the ski center of Ziria.